About Ruperra Conservation Trust

 The Trust’s volunteer group meets at least twice a month to undertake various maintenance tasks, from clearing scrub to creating paths.
 A friendly and welcoming team, they vary in age and ability and there’s a task to suit everyone!

 The woodland is open all year round, with a small car parking area on the Draethen-Michaelston road (see location map).
 Walkers and horse-riders will find many interesting paths available, with a choice of steep climbs or a gentler approach leading to the summit, from where you can enjoy the views from the Motte which surmounts the hill fort.
-Well-behaved dogs are welcome, though we would ask that you keep them out of our wildlife ponds to avoid disturbance!
-We are happy to take guided walks around the site if you wish to arrange a group visit, and we particularly encourage people to get involved in our work by joining our volunteer group (see Volunteering) or by supporting us as members (see More Info for details).
+Well-behaved dogs are welcome, although we do not permit professional dog walkers to use the site.
+Please keep dogs out of our wildlife ponds to avoid disturbance!
+We are happy to take guided walks around the site if you wish to arrange a group visit, and we particularly encourage people to get involved in our work by joining our volunteer group (see Volunteering) or by supporting us as members (see 'More info / membership' for details).